-3. While the paper plate was drying, I drew the outline of a bowling ball shape on a half sheet of blue cardstock paper for Luke to cut out.
+3. While the paper plate was drying, I drew the outline of a bowling ball shape on a half sheet of blue cardstock paper for my son to cut out.

 4. Next we added the details to the Peacock body.
-A yellow beak (which I cut out), some wiggly eyes, and we taped 4 cocktail toothpicks to the back of his head.
+A yellow beak (which I cut out), some googly eyes, and we taped 4 cocktail toothpicks to the back of his head.
 I wish I could take credit for the brilliant toothpick idea, but I saw it over at Tippytoe Crafts when we did our craft last year.
-I had a hard time finding them last year but I finally found some at Zurchers, a local party store.
 After we were done adding the details to the peacock body, we glued it onto the paper plate.

 5. To finish our craft, we used different sized sequins to make the spots on our peacock.
-First, we glued on an extra large gold sequin.
+First, we glued on extra large gold sequins all over.

 6. Then put a dab of glue on each gold sequin to add the next color.
 We ended up doing three colors, but you could totally get away with only doing two.
 We stuck with green and blue sequins to look like a peacock, but it would be fun to have a class choose whatever color they wanted to make the peacocks extra colorful.